 Robin Edwards (Chairman) is a Chartered Accountant and Fund Manager who for fifteen years managed one of Europe’s largest global macro funds.
-More recently he has become involved as a director and shareholder in a number of businesses which benefit from his commercial and financial background.
-Through Maxim Fund Management Limited Robin manages a “family office” fund investing across a broad spectrum of asset classes to deliver low risk stable returns.
-In addition, Maxim is a joint venture partner in a group of companies investing in clean energy and habitat conservation.
+He is involved as a director and shareholder in a number of businesses spanning real estate, climate financing, and funds management.

 Robin is chairman of Latis Homes Limited which is committed to building low carbon, lifetime homes designed and built to promote sustainable living.
-The Latis agenda is to increase the speed and quality of home construction whilst reducing energy demand and providing design and contemporary lifestyle value well beyond that conventionally found in UK volume housing.
+Latis’ focus is on increasing the speed and quality of home construction whilst also reducing energy demand and providing quality housing and lifestyles well beyond those found in conventional UK high-volume housing.

-Prior to entering the fund management industry Robin practised as a Chartered Accountant with Arthur Andersen LLC in London and as a management consultant in Australia.
-He is also a Trustee of several charities and a former chairman of The Queen’s Club where he continues as a Trustee.
+Robin practised as a Chartered Accountant with Arthur Andersen LLC in London and as a management consultant in Australia prior to entering into the fund management sector.
+He currently acts as a Trustee of several charities such as Create Streets Foundation.

-Alex Deane is a Managing Director in the Strategic Communications segment at FTI Consulting and is based in London.
+Alex Deane Alex Deane is a Senior Managing Director in the Strategic Communications practice at FTI Consulting.
 He is part of the Public Affairs practice, and its Corporate Communications practice in EMEA.
 A Cambridge graduate, Alex practiced as a barrister for several years and served as the founding Director of Big Brother Watch.
 An active member of the Conservative party since 1995, Alex served as Chief of Staff to David Cameron and Tim Collins during their respective periods as Shadow Secretaries of State for Education in opposition.
 In 2007, he was asked to serve as an adviser to the Liberal Party’s campaign for re-election at the federal polls under John Howard.
-Mr. Deane was an elected Common Councilman in the City of London.

 Lord Howard Flight was appointed to the House of Lords by David Cameron, at the end of 2010.
 He was the Member of Parliament for Arundel from 1997 to 2005, during which time he served as Shadow Chief Secretary to the Treasury, and was a member of the Conservative Shadow Cabinet.